 01. Creating Black and White Images In-camera

-You’ve probably spent some time looking at your camera’s instruction manual and, depending on the camera brand you own, you’ve probably noticed that it has a Black and White, Monochrome, or Film Simulation modes.
-By activating one of those modes, you instruct your camera to produce black and white or monochrome images at the time of shooting.
+You’ve probably spent some time looking at your camera’s instruction manual and depending on the camera brand you own, you’ve probably noticed that it has Black and White, Monochrome, or Film Simulation modes.
+By activating one of those modes, you instruct your camera to produce black and white or monochrome images at the time of the shooting.

 The way the camera works is first by capturing the image in color.
 Next, it runs the image through the camera’s internal processor and converts them to black and white.
 Finally, it saves the captured photo as a JPEG image.

-The advantage of this approach to black and white photography is that you instantly have a black and white photo and no further conversions are necessary.
+The advantage of this black and white photography approach is that you instantly have a black and white photo, and no further conversions are necessary.

-The disadvantage of in-camera black and white shooting is that during the conversion the camera discards all the color information and turns the uncompressed RAW file into a heavily compressed JPEG format.
-This means that if you are not happy with the final photo, you cannot change it back to a color version.
+The disadvantage of in-camera black and white shooting is that during the conversion, the camera discards all the color information and turns the uncompressed RAW file into a heavily compressed JPEG format.
+If you are unhappy with the final photo, you cannot change it back to a color version.
 Plus, the latitude at which you can edit the JPEG photo is very limited.

 02. Creating Black and White Images in Post-Processing

 The second approach to black and white photography is to shoot in color in an uncompressed RAW format and convert the color image to black and white in a photo editing application such as Lightroom or Photoshop.